 CP can provide help with neutering cats in situations where there are many cats in a household.
 We take a non-judgemental approach, recognising that in these cases fast action is needed.
 To achieve success we are reliant on owners cooperating with us throughout the process.

 We can sometimes take a third party referral, but can only act with the consent of an owner.
 We are not a law enforcing body nor do we have any legal powers, so can only act with an owner’s consent and collaboration.

 Help is available through our branches, adoption centres and Helpline.
 Please contact 03000 12 12 12 for more information.

 I need help with a feral colony.
 Can CP help with neutering?

-For more information about help with feral neutering please phone our Helpline on 03000 12 12 12 and choose option 3 (lines open from 9.30am-1pm).
+If you'd like more information on feral neutering, please phone our helpline on 03000 12 12 12, choosing option 3 (lines open from 9.30am-1pm).

 What behavioural signs does an unneutered tom display?

 Unneutered toms tend to be larger and generally more confident than neutered males.
 They tend to maintain a large territory area, as they will cover a large area looking for females that are coming into season.
 Because it is so important for toms to maintain a large territory to reproduce, they are more likely to fight with other cats and leave urine spray marks inside or outside.